 - Assure that equitable athletic opportunity will be provided for members of both sexes, so that no person, on the basis of sex, will be excluded from participation in, be denied the benefits of, or be subject to discrimination in the overall intercollegiate athletics program of the institution;

 - Stipulate that the operation of intercollegiate athletics cannot come at the expense of academic programs and essential activities at an institution or by diverting funds from other major institution functions;

 - Discuss the facilities implications of any required changes in or additions to capital facilities in order to upgrade intercollegiate athletics; and,

 - Ensure that all funds utilized in support of the intercollegiate athletics program will be allocated, administered, and expended directly under the authority of the institution president in strict compliance with intercollegiate athletics regulations and institutional guidelines for the establishment and conduct of institution intercollegiate athletics boards (BoR minutes, March 2013).

-- There shall be an annual audit of any separately incorporated athletic association, with a copy of the audit to be filed with the USG chief audit officer (BoR Minutes, March 2013).
+- There shall be an annual audit of any separately incorporated athletic association, with a copy of the audit to be filed with the USG chief audit officer.
+(BoR Minutes, March 2013, May 2016)

 4.5.7 Management of Athletic Affairs

 Management and control of intercollegiate and intramural athletic affairs shall be the responsibility of the respective institutional authorities.
 Each institution participating in a program of intercollegiate athletics is expected to take the necessary steps to ensure that its management of the program is in compliance with the provisions of applicable federal laws and the regulations of any governing body and athletic conference with which it is affiliated.
 (BoR Minutes, 1983-84, p.
 170; May 2016)